The First Great All-England Champion – Muriel Lucas

 Standing, left to right B. Hamilton (IRE), L. U. Ransford (ENG), Miss Carroll (later Mrs T. D. Good) (IRE), A. P. Dawson (IRE), G. A. Thomas (ENG), Miss M. Lucas (ENG), J. F. Stokes (IRE), G. Lucas (ENG), Dr. T. D. Good (IRE) Seated, Miss M. Obre (IRE), C. P. R. James (IRE), A. D. Prebble, Captain (ENG), Miss M. Hardy (ENG), W. S. C. Crawley (IRE).

-For more information on – First Ever International Badminton Match – go to ‘History’ – ‘Events’ on this website.
+For more information on – First Ever International Badminton Match – Click Here.

 Muriel with her younger brother Guy played in the first ever international badminton match, Ireland v England in Dublin, January 1903.
 The match was played during the Championships of All Ireland and consisted of 3 men’s singles 2 men’s and mixed doubles, Guy would lose his men’s singles but would win his mixed doubles with his sister Muriel, he also won his men’s doubles with George Thomas, this would be the one and only time that Guy Lucas played for England, the match was won by England 5-2.